Social & EMotional LEarning STRATEGIES

 Research shows that students who feel safe and supported by adults at school are better able to learn.
 Safety, stability, and nurturing are three critical qualities of relationships that make a difference for children as they grow and develop, and certainly for those children and youth who have experienced trauma.
 Figuring out ways to implement strategies or strengthen existing ones around relationship-building is critical.

-quick overview and strategy ideas on building healthy strategies for emotion regulation and sensory regulation in the classroom, school community, as well as out-of-school programs.
-Creating a Safe Environment, Feelings Identification, Mood Monitor, Sensory Regulation, Practice Positive Self Talk,
+This course provides a quick overview and strategy ideas on building healthy strategies for emotion regulation and sensory regulation in the classroom, school community, as well as out-of-school programs.
+Includes strategies around creating a safe environment, feelings Identification, mood monitoring tool, sensory regulation, and practicing positive self-talk.

 Scroll to Top